edurkee/quickstart/content/posts/taiwanblog/scubasnacks.md

 asshole.
 I don't think we'd be friends, but we were for the weekend, and it was great.

 We waded into the ocean after an hour or so of re-review, and we were exactly as Steve said we would be: as coordinated as newborn lambs.
-It took a while to get situated in the water, but by the time we started the second day of diving, being neutrally bouyant felt really natural, and I felt really comfortable with my gear.
+It took a while to get situated in the water, but by the second day of diving, being neutrally bouyant felt really natural, and I felt really comfortable with my gear.

 Looking through a scuba mask feels just like looking through VR goggles, and the heavy breath sounds you hear in video games and movies--that Darth Vader sound--it's exactly right.
-It's actually really loud under the water.
+It was actually really loud under the water.
 One of my favorite parts was surfacing, dropping my regulator from my mouth and hearing nothing but the quiet waves brushing against the rocks.

-We stayed within three or four meters of the surface all weekend to do all our skills, but we're going back sometime in the next couple weeks to complete our open water dives, and I can't wait.
+We stayed within three or four meters of the surface all weekend to do our skills, but we're going back sometime in the next couple weeks to complete our open water dives, and I can't wait.
 The diving was incredible, even though we barely went anywhere, and the vibes around the dive shop and with all the lifestyle-divers were bright and so, so welcoming.
 It was such an awesome experience, and it only happened because we made it happen.
 There was no reason we should have gone scuba diving this weekend;